Tomasteroide/Tomasteroide/README.md

 <div id="header" align="left">

 ### :man_technologist: About me: Passionate about technology and data science
-:telescope: I currently work in the Data Department of a FINTECH :muscle:
+:telescope: Currently working in the Data Department of a FINTECH :muscle:

 :seedling: I’m studying and practicing SQL, Python and TypeScript.